Mitch McConnell is saying that Obama's stimulus plan is a failure.

 She lived on the third floor.

-So I actually called the insurance company up and I said that I will report them to the local news agency because they what pictures they would get from a uh a patient sitting on the lawn because they they refused an ambulance ride home by the insurance company.
+So I actually called the insurance company up and I said that I will report them to the local news agency because what pictures they would get from a patient sitting on the lawn because they refused an ambulance ride home by the insurance company.

-And actually that that got them to get shake their rear end and get the ambulance.
+And actually that got them to shake their rear end and get the ambulance.

-If I call a government bureaucrat, they would say, uh press number nine and leave a message.
+If I call a government bureaucrat, they would say press number nine and leave a message.

 Caregivers are caregivers.

-I'm a patient advocate and I've always has it, and so are my partners and and the people with which which I work.
+I'm a patient advocate and I've always has been and so are my partners and the people with which I work.

-We're up to I mean there's bad apples in every group, but you have people from all various economic circumstances in your hospital.
+I mean there's bad apples in every group, but You have people from all various economic circumstances in your hospital.

 Absolutely.